Darkphantom323/20CS02002_20CS01014_20CS01061_Lamport_Algo/README.md

 4. **Running on Multiple Devices**:
     - You can run the algorithm on three separate devices.
-    - Input can either be hardcoded into the code or taken as input using a Scanner.
+    - In that case Ip address has to be either be hardcoded into the code or taken as input using a Scanner.
 We have chosen not to for easier debugging.

 ## Conclusion